Old Sarum: Modern period

 The castle grounds were sold by Henry VIII in 1514.
 From the reign of Edward II in the 14th century, the borough of Old Sarum elected two Members of Parliament to the House of Commons despite having, from at least the 17th century, no resident voters.
 One of the members in the 18th century was William Pitt the Elder.
 In 1831, Old Sarum had eleven voters, all of whom were landowners who lived elsewhere, making Old Sarum the most notorious of the rotten boroughs.
-The 1832 Reform Act subsumed the Old Sarum area into an enlarged borough of Wilton.
-The fortified site was an extra-parochial area and became a civil parish in 1858, but the civil parish was abolished in 1894.
+The Reform Act 1832 subsumed the Old Sarum area into an enlarged borough of Wilton.
+The fortified site was an extra-parochial area and became a civil parish in 1858, but the civil parish was abolished in 1894 and merged with Stratford sub Castle.
+In 1891 the parish had a population of 13.
 The site and surrounding area is now the northernmost part of Salisbury civil parish.

 The site of the castle and cathedral is considered a highly important British monument: it was among the 26 English locations scheduled by the 1882 Ancient Monuments Protection Act, the first such British legislation.
 That protection has subsequently continued, expanding to include some suburban areas west and south-east of the outer bailey.
 It was also listed as a Grade I site in 1972.

 Between 1909 and 1915, W.H.
 St J. Hope, W. Hawley, and D.H.
 Montgomerie excavated the site for the Society of Antiquaries of London.
 A second excavation occurred in the 1950s under John W. G. Musty and Philip Rahtz.

 In 2014, an on-site geophysical survey of the inner and outer bailey by the University of Southampton revealed its royal palace, as well as the street plan of the medieval city.
 The survey made use of soil resistivity to electric current, electrical resistivity tomography, magnetometry, and ground-penetrating radar.
 The team planned to return in 2015 to complete a similar survey of the Romano-British site to the south of the hillfort.